Zaalan3/AnotherWorldCE/README.md

 # How to Build

 This project was compiled with [The latest version of the CE Toolchain](https://github.com/CE-Programming/toolchain/releases).
+Navigate to the topmost folder(where the makefile is) and run *make*.

 To convert the appvars needed to run this project, copy the contents of the *tools* folder to the folder for your copy of the DOS version of Another World where you see the files beginning with *bank*(bank00,bank0a,etc.), and run *convert.py* there.
 The appvars will be in the *out* subfolder.